Heavy Metal Toxicity

 Lead

 Within the United States, lead remains the most frequently encountered toxic metal, owing to long-term exposure.
 In children, exposure has been shown to be a result of living in houses that contain lead paint.
-It is currently estimated that approximately 4 million households within the United States have children living within them that are being exposed to lead.[10]
+Between 1998 and 1999, “either an interior lead dust hazard or an interior deteriorated lead-based paint hazard” occurred in the homes of 22% of US children aged 0-5 years, with this proportion having declined to 15% in 2005-2006.[10]

-Evidence has shown that lead blood levels less than 10 μg/dL have been shown to have adverse neurodevelopmental outcomes in children younger than 5 years.[11]
-The US Centers for Disease Control and Prevention (CDC) Advisory Committee on Childhood Lead Poisoning Prevention estimates that approximately 74,110 children aged < 5 years had a blood lead level of 5–9 µg/dL in 2013 (5 μg/dL is the level at which the CDC recommends that public health actions be initiated).
-In the US in 2013, 8,230 new cases of blood lead levels ≥10 µg/dLwere reported in children aged < 5 years.[10]
+Evidence has shown that lead blood levels of less than 10 μg/dL have adverse neurodevelopmental outcomes in children younger than 5 years.[11]
+According to the US Centers for Disease Control and Prevention (CDC), an estimated 500,000 US children aged 1-5 years have blood lead levels of 3.5 μg/dL or higher, with 3.5 μg/dL being the level at which the CDC recommends that public health actions be initiated for youngsters in this age group.[12, 13]

 Lead exposure in the adult population is more commonly occupational, namely in mining, manufacturing, and construction.
-Overall, the national prevalence rate of blood lead levels ≥10 μg/dL in employed adults declined from 26.6 per 100,000 in 2010 (among 37 states) to 20.4 in 2013 (among 29 reporting states).
-In 2013, of the 4,547 adults with blood lead levels ≥25 μg/dL who had a known lead exposure history, 93.7% had occupational exposure[13]
+Overall, the national prevalence rate of blood lead levels of 10 μg/dL or greater in employed adults declined from 26.6 per 100,000 in 2010 (among 37 states) to 20.4 in 2013 (among 29 reporting states).
+In 2013, of the 4547 adults with blood lead levels of 25 μg/dL or greater who had a known lead exposure history, 93.7% had occupational exposure[14]

 Arsenic